videlais/learning-react/chapter1/index.md

 ## Command-Line

-When thinking of programming, many people imagine the the trope of a person sitting in the dark and staring at lines of text scrolling on a screen.
+When thinking of programming, many people imagine a person sitting in the dark and staring at lines of text scrolling on a screen.
 While this is not the truth for nearly all of modern programming, it does contain a single grain of truth: text on the screen.

 Before we can move on to working with React, we have to understand something else: the command-line.
-Instead of clicking on buttons or dragging-and-dropping, we will be typing in code and then commands to run, test, and build projects.
+Instead of clicking on buttons or dragging-and-dropping, we will be typing in code and then using commands to run, test, and build projects.

 ## Finding the Command Line